 Our current controls and any new controls that we develop may become inadequate because of changes in the conditions in our business, including increased complexity resulting from any international expansion.
 Further, weaknesses in our disclosure controls or our internal control over financial reporting have been and may be discovered in the future.
 Any failure to develop or maintain effective controls, or any difficulties encountered in their implementation or improvement, could harm our results of operations or cause us to fail to meet our reporting obligations and may result in a restatement of our financial statements for prior periods.
-Any failure to implement and maintain effective internal control over financial reporting could also adversely affect the results of periodic management evaluations and annual independent registered public accounting firm attestation reports regarding the effective disclosure controls and procedures and internal control over financial reporting could also cause in our reported financial and other information, which would likely adversely affect the market price of our common stock.
+Any failure to implement and maintain effective internal control over financial reporting could also adversely affect the results of periodic management evaluations and annual independent registered public accounting firm attestation reports regarding the effective disclosure controls and procedures and internal control over financial reporting could also cause investors to lose confidence in our reported financial and other information, which would likely adversely affect the market price of our common stock.
 In addition, if we are unable to continue to meet these requirements, we may not be able to remain listed on the NYSE.
-As a public company, we are required to provide an annual management report on the effectivee control over financial reporting control over financial report on Form 10-K.
+As a public company, we are required to provide an annual management report on the effectiveness of our internal control over financial reporting could also reports annual management report on the effectiveness of our internal control over financial reporting could also report to many periods.
+In addition, if we are unable to continue to meet these requirements, we may not be able to remain listed on the NYSE.
+As a public company, we are required to provide an annual management report on the effectiveness of our internal control over financial reporting commencing with our annual report on Form 10-K.